gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 ## Even more fault tolerance!

 Gleam's compiler implements _fault tolerant anaylsis_.
-This means that when there is some error in the code that means the code is invalid and cannot be compiled, it can still continue to analyse the code to the best of its ability, ignoring the invalid parts.
-This means that the Gleam language server can have a good understanding of the code and provide IDE feature even when the codebase is in an invalid state.
+This means that when there is some error in the code that means it is invalid and cannot be compiled, the compiler can still continue to analyse the code to the best of its ability, ignoring the invalid parts.
+Because of this Gleam language server can have a good understanding of the code and provide IDE feature even when the codebase is in an invalid state.